Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Discussion

 Tensor enumerator methods are also useful when used in conjunction with machine learning (especially reinforcement learning)-based methods for QECC search \cite{QLRL,TNCRL}.
 As one would typically need to evaluate certain code properties, such as distance, that are resource intensive, the tensor enumerator method can be used to drastically decrease the time needed to evaluate the cost function.
 It is also of interest to study the effect of approximate tensor contractions and how they impact the accuracy of the weight distribution and related distance information.

-While we have treated all i.i.d. single qubit errors, the current formalism does not tackle location-based or correlated error efficiently.
-For the former, a straightforward extension exists where one can either introduce an additional variable for each location that has independent error pattern, or to precontract the tensor with a fixed error parameter $\{p_i\}$ instead of describing them as variables.
-The latter reduces to a more general tensor network decoder \cite{FP2013,TNrealnoise,TNdec,TNML}.
-In the same vein, further extension is needed to describe fault-tolerant processes which are fundamentally dynamical.
+While we have treated all i.i.d. single qubit errors, the current formalism does not tackle general location-based or correlated error efficiently.
+For the former, a straightforward extension exists where one can either introduce an additional variable for each location that has independent error pattern.
+This remains efficient as long as the types of distinct error channels is small, but can quickly become intractible if it scales with the system size.
+Alternatively, one can precontract the tensor with a fixed error parameter $\{p_i\}$ instead of describing them as variables.
+The latter reduces to a more general tensor network decoder \cite{FP2013,TNrealnoise,TNdec,TNML,DarmawanPoulinCorr}. {In particular, \cite{DarmawanPoulinCorr} shows that correlated errors can be efficiently studied using PEPO with approximate tensor contraction.
+Both correlated noise and approximate contraction schemes can be interesting future avenues of research in the context of tensor weight enumerators. }In the same vein, further extension is needed to describe fault-tolerant processes which are fundamentally dynamical.
 Therefore, an enumerator framework compatible with space-time quantum error correction that incorporates gadgets that includes measurement errors, mid-circuit noise and POVMs will be needed.

 Finally, while enumerators were first defined in classical coding theory, one yet needs an efficient method to compute them for classical codes.
 Therefore, it is natural to extend the current QL-based approach to classical codes and compute their weight enumerator polynomials.
 Such tasks may be accomplished by directly applying the current formalism for classical codes and rephrasing them as quantum stabilizer codes with trivial generators, or devising a more efficient method that performs the analog of the trace or conjoining operation for classical codes.